sabomade/bamazon/README.md

 (gif coming soon...)

 ### How to Run
-This app is employed using node in the terminal.
-Download all files, open in terminal and type any of the following commands to run:
+This app is employed using a localhost MySQL server and node in the terminal.
+Make sure you are connecting to localhost:3307.
+Start server, download all files, open in terminal and type any of the following commands to run:
 `node bamazonCustomer.js`
 `node bamazonManager.js`
 `node bamazonSupervisor.js`